Doctorate-Dissertation-SLU-Townes/TownesResearch2019A01/Docs/TownesResearch2019A01.md

 ggsave(here("Results", "histogramBCKGTLAG.png"), dpi = 300)
 ```

-## Scatter Plots
+## Prepare Scatter Plots

 The following code chunk displays scatter plots with `CRECEIVE` as the
-dependent variable against each of the the primary independent variables
+dependent variable against each of the the independent variables to
-of interest to visually inspect for linear relationships between the
+visually inspect for linear relationships between the dependent variable
-dependent variable and each of the independent variables.
-The code chunk
+and each of the independent variables.
+The code chunk generates separate
-generates separate `png` files that are saved in the `Results` folder.
+`png` files for each scatter plot, which are saved in the `Results`
+folder.

 ``` r
 ggplot() +